joejarlett/theyard/content/residents/_index.md

 weight: 6
 ---

-The Yard is a community-led, self-build housing initiative that grew from the original self-builders who, buying plots before there was planning permission, rescued the site from developers [(see Backstory)](/backstory/).
+The Yard is a community-led, self-build housing initiative [(see Backstory)](/backstory/).
 It was established on principles of community and sustainability [(see Handbook)](/residents/handbook/) which still inform how we live here.

+The Yard is managed by The Mina Road (Bristol) Estate Management Company Ltd. (The EMC) that manages the collectively owned areas of the estate.
+All property owners on the estate signed a contract at point of sale agreeing to be a Member of this Company, and to pay service charges towards the maintenance and development of site infrastructure and communal gardens.
+The following documents explain decision making structures and your rights and responsibilities as a Member.
+Two of our most important covenants are:

-There is an Estate Management Committee (EMC) with a group of directors [(see EMC handbook)](/residents/handbook/#personnel) - property owners pay a small monthly fee - and decisions are made in regular meetings [(see meetings and decision making)](/residents/#meeting-minutes).
-Newcomers and long term residents are all encouraged to be part of the [management and decision making process](/residents/#meeetings-and-decision-making).
-There are things that we sign up to (eg no cats because we back onto the nature reserve and no more cars than will fit on your property - which means we can have a shared garden instead of a car park. [(see Handbook](/residents/handbook/).
-Articles- (/residents/#articles-of-association) and TP1 which lay everything out.)
+- No cats because we back onto the nature reserve
+- No more cars than will fit on your property - which means we can have a shared garden instead of a car park

-Before COVID we had regular ‘feasts’ in the [Wild Goose Space](/community/wild-goose-space/), picnics on the green, carols and a bonfire night – we plan to re-start these events soon.
+Company Directors are elected by Members annually at our AGM or co-opted during the year.
+Company administrator is Carrie Hitchcock, e.m.c.yard@gmail.com.
+Please contact Carrie with any queries, concerns, suggestions, and items for meeting agendas.
+We have regular, advertised open meetings and welcome new directors and any residents who want to be involved in developing and maintaining this community.